Jeff Brown (ice hockey, born 1966): Vancouver Canucks

 Brown finished 1993–94 with the Canucks after his late season trade, appearing in 11 games with the team, scoring a goal and six points.
-In the playoffs, Brown had a memorable performance, as he scored six goals and 15 points in 24 games, leading the Canucks defense in scoring, as Vancouver lost to the New York Rangers in seven games in the 1994 Stanley Cup Finals.
+In the playoffs, Brown scored six goals and 15 points in 24 games, leading the Canucks defense in scoring, as Vancouver lost to the New York Rangers in seven games in the 1994 Stanley Cup Finals.
 In the lockout shortened 1994–95 season, Brown appeared in 33 games with Vancouver, scoring eight goals and 31 points, finishing fourth in overall team scoring, despite missing 15 games due to a cracked bone in his wrist after being slashed by Kris Draper of the Detroit Red Wings, and a separated shoulder late in the season.
 Brown appeared in only five of eleven playoff games for Vancouver due to a thigh injury, scoring a goal and four points, as the Canucks were swept by the Blackhawks in the second round of the playoffs.
-Brown started the 1995–96 season with Vancouver, appearing in 28 games, as he scored only one goal, and 17 points.
+Brown started the 1995–96 season with Vancouver, appearing in 28 games, as he scored one goal and 17 points.
 On December 19, 1995, the Canucks traded Brown and their third round draft pick in the 1998 NHL Entry Draft to the Hartford Whalers for Jim Dowd, Frantisek Kucera and the Whalers second round pick in the 1997 NHL Entry Draft.

 Hartford Whalers/Carolina Hurricanes

 Brown finished the 1995–96 season with the Hartford Whalers, appearing in 48 games, scoring seven goals and 38 points to lead the team defense in scoring, but the Whalers failed to reach the post-season.
 During the season opener of the 1996–97 season against the Pittsburgh Penguins, Brown suffered from a back injury, which required season-ending disc fusion surgery, causing him to miss the entire season.
 In his only game, he was held off the scoresheet.

 During the summer of 1997, the Whalers franchise relocated and became the Carolina Hurricanes for the 1997–98 season.
-In 32 games with the Hurricanes, Brown struggled offensively, scoring three goals and 13 points.
+In 32 games with the Hurricanes, Brown scored three goals and 13 points.
 On December 20, 1997, Brown suffered a deep gash in his shin from a Washington Capitals players skate, resulting the injury be stitched up, as Brown was able to return to action.
 On January 2, 1998, the Hurricanes traded Brown to the Toronto Maple Leafs for the Maple Leafs fourth round draft pick in the 1998 NHL Entry Draft.
 This trade was made the day before Kirk McLean was acquired from the Vancouver Canucks.
 (Brown's son Logan, later to become a first-round pick in the 2016 NHL Entry Draft, was born in Raleigh two months later as Brown's family stayed behind following the mid-season trade.)